gemarcano/SWEN-Fuzzer/docs/README.txt

    - README.txt : This file contains a description of the project's contents
    - pageGuesses.txt : An example file containing common page names and extensions for use with the --common-words parameter
+   - sensitive.txt : An example file containing sensitive data that should not be leaked
+   - vectors.txt : A file containing the vectors this current generation of fuzzer tests for

 -> src : a folder containing the source code for our Fuzzer